Misery Signals: Absent Light (2011–2015)

-Ultraviolet (2016-present)
+Ultraviolet (2016–2024)

 On October 19, 2016, rumours of an original lineup reunion tour and album were confirmed by vocalist Jesse Zaraska.
-When reached for comment by Nic Huber of www.metalinjection.net, Zaraska had the following to say: "It is the truth, sir.
+When reached for comment by Nic Huber of Metal Injection, Zaraska had the following to say: "It is the truth, sir.
 We are in the midst of writing new material together and will be playing some show over the coming year.
 It has been very cool thus far.
 We will definitely be doing a proper US tour in 2017."

-On March 24, 2018, at the event Midwest Meltdown in Iowa City, Iowa; Misery Signals frontman Jesse Zaraska, announced the band had been holed up on Boise, Idaho over the previous few weeks.
+On March 24, 2018, at the event Midwest Meltdown in Iowa City, Iowa; Misery Signals frontman Jesse Zaraska, announced the band had been holed up in Boise, Idaho over the previous few weeks.
 He stated that they are, indeed, working on a new album.
 Zaraska stated on stage, that he believes their newest album "will be the BEST Misery Signals album yet."
-When asked about the style of the new album, Zaraska replied "It will probably be a lot like of Malice."
+When asked about the style of the new album, Zaraska replied "It will probably be a lot like Of Malice."

 On the "Death to False Metalcore Tour 2019" with Darkest Hour and Unearth, the band played a song titled "Sunlifter" from their Absent Light B-Side vinyl release.
 Zaraska also stated November 2019 as the release date for their new album.

-On May 8, 2020, a 26-second fixed-camera video of ocean waves, with only the date "05.15.2020" appearing center screen at the end of the video, was posted to Misery Signals’ social media accounts, suggesting that new music, or a new album, is set to be announced, and/or released, on that date.